didwhat/blackcoin.org_sveltekit/README.md

 Please to `pnpm format` before sending PR.

-If you add jpeg or png images run `bash /sh/make-webp.sh` to make well compressed versions.

 Note that directories are written with the root of the project as `/`.
 You will need to consider that to mean `/path/to/project/` (copy paste won't work).

 ### Orgnization